parky0113/MMAP/README.md

 ## Getting Started

 1. **Installation:** The application requires no installation.
-Simply run the provided script to launch the GUI interface.
+Simply run the provided exe to launch the GUI interface.

 2. **Data Import:** Use the "Import Data OR Drag and Drop" button to select an Excel file containing invoice data.
 Alternatively, drag and drop a valid .xlsx file onto the application window.